-focus on core end user tools, and perhaps Consumer could focus on Soho/Home modules to pair with core Office components.

-- 3. Split off a small team (someone from each functional group?) to map out what our products would look like if we were starting from scratch today.
-This would force us to ask hard questions and make trade-offs between revolution and evolution. - 4.
-Do the in-depth analysis on "annuity" selling both for corporations and end users and determine how our financial, development, marketing, and sales models need to change - 5.
-Broaden our vision from offering "productivity tools" to offering a range of tools, information, services, etc. to generate on-going interest in our products.
-This is one component necessary to create the annuity relationship discussed above. - 6.
+- Re-think the way we deploy development resources from two teams that do 12/24 work to one of several models that could help us address the issues above.
+As an example (and only an example), one team could focus on specific work for corporate customers, another team could focus on core end user tools, and perhaps Consumer could focus on Soho/Home modules to pair with core Office components. - Split off a small team (someone from each functional group?) to map out what our products would look like if we were starting from scratch today.
+This would force us to ask hard questions and make trade-offs between revolution and evolution. >>>>bravo!!! - Do the in-depth analysis on "annuity" selling both for corporations and end users and determine how our financial, development, marketing, and sales models need to change - Broaden our vision from offering "productivity tools" to offering a range of tools, information, services, etc. to generate on-going interest in our products.
+This is one component necessary to create the ennuity relationship discussed above. - 6.
 Take a small group and ask them to treat our products as a competitive app and figure out what they would have to do (product, marketing, selling, support, etc.) to get a company to switch to some new set of apps.
 The point here is that at the extreme, this is the decision a company makes when they upgrade from one version of our product to the next.
 Of course we would learn about how to address other competitors but the real issue is to make sure we understand how to get people to upgrade - 7.
 Work with DRG to understand what we would have to change in our business to be a true development platform, in a similar way to Window (this is a DougHe idea).
-Ultimately, it may not be practical and might not be the right model, but it would tell us some intermediate steps we can take to accelerate the "Solutions" efforts we have underway. - 8.
-Do a quick project at the senior manager level and ask them what they would cut in terms of resources and spending if they had to reduce their costs 20%.
-This would get at the question of how our division would have to change to compete in a low price, commodity world. - 9.
-Re-focus our market research and understanding on opportunities for growth and new segments.
-At the extreme, we could stop all short-term focused research for a period of time and address the knowledge gap we have to fill to change our overall business approach to be successful in the future. - 10.
+Ultimately, it may not be practical and might not be the right model, but it would tell us some intermediate steps we can take to accelerate the "Solutions" efforts we have underway. - Do a quick project at the senior manager level and ask them what they would cut in terms of resources and spending if they had to reduce their costs 20%.
+This would get at the question of how our division would have to change to compete in a low price, commodity world. - Re-focus our market research and understanding on opportunities for growth and new segments.
+At the extreme, we could stop all short-term focused research for a penod of time and address the knowledge gap we have to fill to change our overall business approach to be successful in the future. - 10.
 Finally, we have got to figure out how to work across divisions more efficiently.
-This is painful in marketing today, and it essume it is difficult in other areas as well.
+This is painful in marketing today, and I assume it is diffcult in other areas as well.
 I don't have a specific proposal, but it needs to be in the top 10.